kemasuda/jnkepler/README.md

 # jnkepler
-JAX code for modeling nearly Keplerian orbits (develop branch)
+JAX code for modeling nearly Keplerian orbits.

-can be fed into HMC-NUTS
+- jaxttv: a differentialble TTV model, can be used with the No-U-Turn sampler (NUTS) in numpyro

 ## Installation

 ```python setup.py install```

 * requirements: jax, numpyro, ...

 ## Examples